alexandregama/mastering-jackson/README.md

 }
 ```

 Nice!
+Now we have a pretty JSON being printed out!

-### Choosing to Print a Pretty JSON at Runtime
+#### Choosing to Print a Pretty JSON at Runtime

 Imagine that you have the situation:

-- Depending on a condition, you should print a **pretty** JSON or not, at Runtime!
+> Depending on a condition, you should print a **pretty** JSON or not, at Runtime!

 To reach this goal, we should **enable** the pretty printer in the **ObjectMapper** object by using the following code: